MWRuszczycky/JSets/README.md

 ### PubMed

 *JSets* works closely with [PubMed](https://pubmed.ncbi.nlm.nih.gov/) to determine what articles are in each issue of a configured journal.
-Therefore, all the *JSets* features will not work with journals that are not tracked by *PubMed*.
+Therefore, the *JSets* features will not all work with journals that are not tracked by *PubMed*.
 However, *JSets* *does not* require that journal articles also be available at [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/).
-I have found that every once in a while a journal issue does not appear to be properly indexed at *PubMed* so that it cannot be accessed using the standard search parameters.
-Consequently, *JSets* will fail to find such issue contents.
-This is a known issue that I am working on.
+I have also found that every once in a while a journal issue does not appear to be consistently indexed at *PubMed* so that it cannot be accessed using the standard search parameters that *JSets* uses.
+Consequently, *JSets* will fail to find such issue contents; however, when this happens you have the option to enter a URL directly to the table of contents at the publisher's website.

 ## Getting help